Orange-Tofu/VisualizeGit/ReadMe.md

 # Contributing

 We welcome contributions!
 If you'd like to add new Git command animations, improve existing ones, or fix bugs, feel free to fork and submit a pull request.
+If you want to pick any issue add comments to the issue, and request you to start working on an issue only after its assigned to you to avoid duplicate efforts.

 ## Steps to Contribute